Credit Utilization Under 10%: Does It Actually Boost Your Credit Score?

 How Much Can Low Utilization Really Improve Your Score?

-Based on my testing and research from credit experts, here’s what you can realistically expect.
+Based on data patterns and research from credit experts, here is what you can realistically expect.
 If you’re currently above 30% utilization, dropping to under 10% could boost your score 20-40 points within two months.

 If you’re already under 30%, the gains get smaller.
 Going from 25% to 10% might give you 10-15 points.
 From 15% to 5% might add 5-8 points.